Nickel mining in Indonesia: History

 Nickel ore was first prospected in Indonesia (then known as Dutch East Indies) in 1901 in the Verbeek Mountains of Sulawesi by a Dutch mineralogist, with further discoveries in what is today Kolaka Regency in 1909.
 A Canadian geologist from Inco further prospected the existing deposits and in 1934 exploration efforts from a Dutch mining firm began.
 Initial production began in 1936 to 1941, with operations being expanded during the Japanese occupation of the Dutch East Indies.
 After the independence of Indonesia, the American Freeport Sulphur Company attempted to establish operations, but failed due to security concerns.
 NV Perto, a local company, took over operations then until it was taken over by the Indonesian government.
 Following the takeover, the company was restructured by the government as PN Pertambangan Nikel Indonesia in 1961.
 It was later merged into Aneka Tambang, which began exporting nickel ore to Japan by 1969.
 The International Nickel Company also began establishing metallurgical operations in the 1970s, with commercial nickel production commencing in 1978.

 In January 2014, the Indonesian government announced a ban on the export of a range of mineral ores, including nickel, in an attempt to develop local smelter industries.
 The ban was rolled back in 2017, with the Indonesian government initially noting that mining companies would be permitted to export ore until 2022, but in 2019, the deadline was moved back to January 2020.
 Government minister Luhut Binsar Pandjaitan stated that the government intended for Indonesian firms to enter the supply chain for lithium batteries - which utilizes nickel in its production.
 The ban's announcement resulted in the world nickel price jumping by 8.8% to its highest in five years.

 In April 2020, a regulation to set a minimum price of nickel was issued, effective in 13 May.
 The regulation was requested by the Indonesian Nickel Miners Association (APNI) to protect small miners.
 It was criticized by a representative of the Processing and Smelting Companies Association (AP3I) for limiting the ability to adjust for fluctuations in price.
 In June 2020, 20% of Vale Indonesia was acquired by Mind Id, a state-owned mining holding company, for $390 million.

+In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.